ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The available encoder parameters are:

 - `norm'` (default `null`): norm to apply after the single neuron.
 It can be `null`, `batch` or `layer`.
-- `tied_weights` (default `null`): name of the input feature to tie the weights the encoder with.
+- `tied_weights` (default `null`): name of the input feature to tie the weights of the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

 There are no additional parameters for the `passthrough` encoder.